ppy/osu-wiki/news/2024/2024-10-28-performance-points-star-rating-updates.md

 ### ✅ Change new scores to use new calculation method (Completed 2024-10-30)

-All new score set will use the new SR and PP values.
+All new scores set will use the new SR and PP values.

 ### ⏳ Freeze global rank updates